Enter the email address associated with your account, and we'll email you a link to reset your password.

 You will probably have to choose a private health insurance policy of your own, keeping in mind your circumstances change rapidly throughout your twenties as you transition from student or trainee to fully independent adult.
 So how do you go about choosing something as complex as health insurance?

-The table below features a snapshot of hospital & extras policies on Canstar’s database with general dental cover and links to providers’ websites, sorted by Star Rating (lowest-highest) then by provider name (alphabetically).
+The table below features a snapshot of hospital & extras policies on Canstar’s database with general dental cover and links to providers’ websites, sorted by Star Rating (highest-lowest) then by provider name (alphabetically).
 Please note the results are based on a single male aged under 35 in NSW.

 It depends how old you are and what the terms and conditions of your parents’ health insurance are.
 If you are a full-time student and aged 25 or younger, you may still be covered under your parents’ health insurance policy.